Questions & Answers

 - Specimen storage

-- Specimen retrieval for add-on tests or validity review of the initial results
+- Specimen retrieval for add-on tests

 - Recording inappropriate requests with incomplete data and unsuitable specimens, or with discrepancies between the request and specimen label, and informing the supervisor or technologist of such specimens and requests

 - Limited assessment of specimen stability, based on guidelines; for example: the tube is leaking or broken; the specimen is not labeled

 - Logging in date and time of irretrievable biopsy specimen and giving notification to the pathology department